Angmar2722/Angmar2722.github.io/CTFwriteups/2021/google2021.md

 Initially, I wasn't planning on even participating in the <a href="https://ctftime.org/event/1318" target="_blank">2021 Google CTF</a> event because it had a rating weight of 99.22 on CTFtime which speaks volumes about its immensive difficulty.
 I was rightfully positive about the fact that even the simplest challenges would be much more difficult than normal CTFs.
 I was still relatively new to CTFs (it had been nearly 5 months since I started) and I knew that this was definitely an 'elite' CTF which all the top teams would participate in.

 The CTF time schedule was Sat, 17 July 2021, 08:00 SGT — Mon, 19 July 2021, 07:59 SGT.
 When it started at 8 am, I just briefly looked at the challenges incase there was something that I could even remotely think of attempting and turns out there wasn't :( However, at 4 pm or after 12 hours, they released new challenges and one of them was the cryptography challenge known as "Pythia" which was a challenge about AES-GCM.
 I knew just a bit about how that worked and could understand what was happening in the attached server code so I thought that I could give it a shot.
-I called up Diamondroxxx and we immeditaly started working and till the end of the CTF, we kept trying.
+Instead of the usual team name 'Isengard', I instead chose 'gcmTime' for this CTF.
+I called up Diamondroxxx and we immeditaly started working on Pythia and after solving that, we tried other challenges till the end of the CTF.

 As expected, even the easiest challenge (in terms of solves) would still be considered a medium difficulty challenge in some other CTFs (at least in my opinion).
 The challenges were of very high quality and most proved to be out of reach for us.
 In the end, we managed to solve 3 challenges and we ranked 80th out of 379 scoring teams.